ParisNeo/QPanda3D/misc/unprocessed_README.md

 - Thanks to !cite_(fraca7) for his commit (Change film size according to widget resize)
 - Many thanks to !cite_(nmevenkamp) for the valuable updates and bugfixes he apported to this project.
 - Also thanks to !cite_(augasur) for bringing to our knowledge problems he faced while using pyinstaller with qpanda3d (preblem solved).
+- Also thanks to !cite_(arthurpdesimone) for bringing to our knowledge problems he faced while using mouse interaction.

 If other people want to contribute to this project, the're welcome.